Do Go On - 345 - Dame Julie Andrews

 The list goes on.

-But Julie's next massive opportunity Was just around the corner
+But Julie's next massive opportunity was just around the corner.

-Walt Disney had seen her performance
+Walt Disney had seen her.

-As she was pregnant with her first child
+Andrews initially turned down the role as she was pregnant with her first child and she was like,

-I can't be filming a movie right now
+I can't be filming a movie right now.

-And in a pretty unheard of move at the time
+And in a pretty unheard of move at the time, because Hollywood has been brutal and cutthroat

-Disney said, that's okay, we'll wait for you.
+forever, Disney said, that's okay, we'll wait for you.

 Yeah, that is interesting.